Knowledge graphSettings

 Why this matters in System Design

-• UDP is critical for latency-sensitive systems where data freshness can be more important than perfect delivery.
+• UDP is critical in systems where data freshness matters more than perfect delivery, such as gaming, voice, and live media.

-• Transport choice between TCP and UDP directly impacts UX, traffic cost, and behavior under load.
+• The choice between TCP and UDP directly affects UX, traffic cost, and service behavior under load.

 Common mistakes

-Treating UDP as TCP without explicit application-level recovery and adaptation logic.
+Expecting TCP-like behavior from UDP without building explicit recovery and adaptation logic.

-Sending oversized datagrams without accounting for MTU and fragmentation behavior.
+Sending oversized datagrams without accounting for MTU and fragmentation across networks.

-Skipping sender-side rate control and causing self-inflicted congestion under load.
+Skipping sender-side rate control and creating self-inflicted congestion.

 Related chapters